cloudmesh/client/docs/source/installation.rst

    pip install cloudmesh_client

-Please note that the directory in which you call pip install does not have a directory called cloudmesh_client THis may prevent pip from working properly.
+Please note that the directory in which you call pip install does not have a directory called cloudmesh_client This may prevent pip from working properly.

 Cloudmesh Installation from Source